seamonkey420/EA-App-Games-in-Heroic-on-MacOS/README.md

 moving guide to: https://github.com/seamonkey420/seamonkey420-MacOS-tips/wiki

 will leave up for now.
-Feb 25, 2025
+Feb 25, 2025 as of MAY 6, 2025; THIS DOES NOT WORK ANYMORE.
+WHISKY DEV stopped developing whisky.
+If i find any work around, they will be posted here. leaving this up for historical purposes.

 Just a quick guide on how to get EA App working in Heroic and also how to install individual EA Games in Heroic.